-Priorities Objectives Delivery mechanisms Targets Programmes, sharpen the focus Review call centre staffing levels Develop training to enthuse staff with "members first" vision Implement measures to humanise and simplify members' interaction with RSSB where there is negative evidence from surveys Review role of branches as key points for membercontact Respond to identified need to improve speed and efficiency of dealings with members, especially regarding claims Monitor outcomes through surveys, feeding back both positive and negative responses Use management messaging, training, changes in workplace practices, gender policies, to motivate staff and encourage high performance and loyalty, reduce staff turnover inspire better customer service Carry out staff surveys to monitor effectiveness of changes with a view to becoming the best employer in the country establish baseline levels of customer appreciation of RSSB and schemes before 30 June 2021 Feed analysis from baseline surveys into staff training programmes by 30 September 2021 Carry out initial training by 31 December 2021 Set year-on-year targets for improvements in satisfaction on key indicators using baseline Set year-on-year targets for improvement of staff morale/commitment, using survey data Complete the transition of RSSB into an autonomous body Recognise the importance of autonomy to the achievement of RSSB's SP25 objectives and its longer-term mission Prepare the organisation for the challenges of autonomy and ensure that the opportunities and responsibilities are fully understood by management and staff Ensure that the legal processes required to enable RSSB to become an autonomous body are successfully completed future decision-making and funding protocols are agreed with GoR/MINECOFIN the necessary internal measures are adopted to ensure the proper governance and effectiveness of the organisation Parliamentary approval has been given for changes in the Organic Law that affect the status of RSSB.
+- Review call centre staffing levels Develop training to enthuse staff with "members first" vision - Implement measures to humanise and simplify members' interaction with RSSB where there is negative evidence from surveys - Review role of branches as key points for membercontact - Respond to identified need to improve speed and efficiency of dealings with members, especially regarding claims - Monitor outcomes through surveys, feeding back both positive and negative responses - Use management messaging, training, changes in workplace practices, gender policies, to motivate staff and encourage high performance and loyalty, reduce staff turnover inspire better customer service - Carry out staff surveys to monitor effectiveness of changes with a view to becoming the best employer in the country - Parliamentary approval has been given for changes in the Organic Law that affect the status of RSSB.
 Operationalising the law for RSSB requires agreement with MINECOFIN/GoR.
-Required actions are to work with MINECOFIN/GoR to achieve agreement on functional and governance aspects etc of RSSB's change in status Develop specific proposals for internal changes to respond to the new status, including Role/powers of the Board Delegation from Board Staff motivation Organisational restructuring Investment strategy Reach agreement with MINECOFIN and achieve new status by 31 December 2020 Develop and implement all consequential internal changes by 31 December 2021
+Required actions are to work with MINECOFIN/GoR to achieve agreement on functional and governance aspects etc of RSSB's change in status - Develop specific proposals for internal changes to respond to the new status, including - Role/powers of the Board - $\circ \qquad \text{Delegation from Board} \qquad \\$ - $\circ \quad \ \ \, Staff \ motivation$ - Organisational restructuring - Investment strategy